VIDITeaching/ECS273-Winter2023/Assignment/README.md

 # Warmup for Developing Visualization Dashboards

-In this assignment, you will be working on a visualziation dashboard template to get prepared for the final project. <br />
+In this assignment, you will be working on a visualization dashboard template to get prepared for the final project. <br />
-Your task is to implement two visualization views, with at least one view allowing supporting some user interactions.
+Your task is to implement two visualization views, with at least one view allowing supporting one kind of user interactions, and place the two views side by side.

 This dashboard template is a web-based application in TypeScript and Python, using Vue 3, Flask, D3.js, and [Vite](https://vitejs.dev/guide/). <br />